 - Spotting or light bleeding

-For discomfort from cramping, your doctor may suggest taking ibuprofen (Advil, Motrin IB, others) or another medication.
+For discomfort from cramping, your care team might suggest taking ibuprofen (Advil, Motrin IB, others) or another medication.

-You should be able to resume your normal activities within a day or two.
+You should be able to resume your activities within a day or two.

-Wait to put anything in your vagina until your cervix returns to normal to prevent bacteria from entering your uterus, possibly causing an infection.
-Ask your doctor when you can use tampons and resume sexual activity.
+To prevent infection, don't put anything in your vagina until your care team says it's OK.
+Ask when you can use tampons and resume sexual activity.

-Your uterus must build a new lining after a D&C, so your next period may not come on time.
-If you had a D&C because of a miscarriage, and you want to become pregnant, talk with your doctor about when it's safe to start trying again.
+Your uterus must build a new lining after a D&C, so your next period might be early or late.
+If you had a D&C because of a miscarriage, and you want to become pregnant, talk with your care team about when it's safe to start trying again.

-Your doctor will discuss the results of the procedure after the D&C or at a follow-up appointment.
+Your health care team will discuss the results of the procedure with you after the D&C or at a follow-up appointment.